 SRP GIS Program Mission Statement:

-For Fort A.P.
-Hill, the GIS Support Team creates and maintains spatially-referenced data representing the installation’s training areas, facilities, and ranges.
+For Fort Walker, the GIS Support Team creates and maintains spatially referenced data representing the installation’s training areas, facilities, and ranges.
 That data, along with data maintained by other installation organizations, are utilized to produce cartographic and analytic products that support a variety of training-related objectives including SRP outreach, range modernization, and training lands assessment, repair, and maintenance (RTLA and LRAM).

 We encourage you to contact our office if you have map, data, or spatial analysis needs.